webrecorder/markdown-to-respec/README.md

 *respec-action* is a [Github Action] for automatically publishing Markdown files as [ReSpec] HTML.
 The idea is that it is easier to edit and manage specifications in Markdown, but easier to read specifications in your browser using HTML.
 By using respec-action you can have every commit to your Markdown trigger a rebuild of your specifications.

+For the action to push to your gh-pages branch you will need to grant write permission in Settings / Actions / General / Read and write permissions.

 [ReSpec]: https://respec.org/docs/
 [Github Action]: https://docs.github.com/en/actions